Bhargavi84/yoga-emporium/README.md

 ### SHOP NOW Button
-*   The shop now button on the screen, when clicked routes to Products page.
+*   The shop now button on the screen, when clicked route to Products page.
 Shoppers can easily navigate to Products page.

 ### Footer
 The footer feature is only displayed on All products page, have social media links and copyright information. when clicked the social links opens in the new tab.